Updated on May 12th, 2021

 Is There More Help for Students with Learning Disabilities?

-Yes, your student may be eligible for certain services when they are in college to make it easier for them to complete their education.
+Yes, your student may be eligible for certain services when they are in university or college to make it easier for them to complete their education.
 Many schools offer academic accommodations to students with learning disabilities, such as more time to take tests or complete assignments, peer note-takers, assistive technology, the option to record lectures, tutoring, or proofreading assistance.

 Usually, to find out if your student is eligible for an accommodation, you need to contact their school’s student disability support office, which also may be referred to as disability services, the office of disabled student services, or something similar.
 At times, these offices are simply a division within the Student Affairs department, so you can also contact that office if you can’t find information for disability services.